myriam-bunting/GAProject2/README.md

 ### Technical Used

 - React App
-- Ajax (axios) for API
+- Ajax for API
 - Cloud Firestore database
 - Google lighthouse data from webpages ( generates accessibility score from 0-100)

 ### Wireframes

-THe design of data flows from the App component in the following way:
+The design of data flows from the App component in the following way:
 [a11yCan - Flowchart.pdf](https://github.com/SEI2-jeddah/README-Template/files/9034994/a11yCan.-.Flowchart.pdf)

 Final product visual